W5DMH/PSKZero/README.md

-# PSKZero for Raspberry Pi Zero
+# PSKZero for Raspberry Pi Zero PSK31
+A minilalist PSK31 transmitter software.

 This is a group of scripts that are designed to generate a beacon sentence for PSK31lx (extended version) which will run on a Raspberry Pi Zero in console mode.

 Requirements are Jessie or Stretch (I have not tried Wheezy, in theory it should work).